Mastodon

 Why is the UK so far behind on this metric?

-There is no single cause - the consensus list includes the 2008 financial crisis, Brexit-related uncertainty and slower productivity growth in the post-2010 period, energy-cost shocks from 2021-2023, and slower business investment than peers.
-The chart shows the symptom; the causes are an active debate among economists.
+There is no single cause.
+The factors most commonly cited by published economic analyses include the after-effects of the 2008 financial crisis, the Brexit transition, slower productivity growth in the post-2010 period, energy-cost shocks from 2021-2023, and weaker business investment than peers.
+The chart shows the symptom; the relative weight of each cause is still actively debated among economists.

 Aren't US wages flattered by very high earners?